coreos/docs/ignition/boot-process.md

 # CoreOS Container Linux startup process

-The Container Linux startup process is built on the standard [Linux startup process][linux startup].
+The Container Linux startup process is built on the standard [Linux startup process][linux-startup].
 Since this process is already well documented and generally well understood, this document will focus on aspects specific to booting Container Linux.

 ## Bootloader

 [GRUB][grub] is the first program executed when a Container Linux system boots.
-The Container Linux [GRUB config][grub config] has several roles.
+The Container Linux [GRUB config][grub-config] has several roles.

 First, the GRUB config [specifies which `usr` partition to use][gptprio.next] from the two `usr` partitions Container Linux uses to provide atomic upgrades and rollbacks.